bill-baumgartner/kabob.app/README.md

 ### BUILD STEP 1: Download datasources and generate RDF
 Run: `scripts/step1_rdf-gen.sh`

-   > Note, this script spins up five Docker containers to download and process data sources.
+   > This step may take >90 min.
+Note, this script spins up five Docker containers to download and process data sources.
 Doing so will consume at least 5 cores, so make sure the host machine is capable or adjust accordingly.

 ### BUILD STEP 2: Setup and start AllegroGraph
 Run: `scripts/step2_ag-setup.sh`